Chromatic symmetric function of graphs from Borcherds algebras: -symmetric functions and the denominator identity of Borcherds algebras

 \subsection{$G$-power sum symmetric functions and the modified Weyl denominators}

 In this subsection, we prove Theorem \ref{power}.
-We start with the definition of $G$-power sum symmetric functions which is defined in terms of $G$-elementary symmetric functions.
+We start with the definition of $G$-power sum symmetric function which is defined in terms of $G$-elementary symmetric functions.
 The following relation is proved in \cite{S98}.

 The $G$ analogues of power sum symmetric functions are defined using the above equation.
 To prove Theorem \ref{power}, it is enough to prove it for $p_n^G$ ($n \in \mathbb{N}$).
-We assume that all the simple roots of $\lie g$ are imaginary, then the modified denominator identity \eqref{mdenom} of $\lie g$ becomes
+Let $\lie g = \lie g(-A)$ where $A$ is the adjacency matrix of $G$.
+Then all the simple roots of $\lie g$ are imaginary and the modified denominator identity \eqref{mdenom} of $\lie g$ becomes

 We observe that, since all the simple roots are imaginary, the stable part $U_1$ of $U$ is itself.
 Equation \eqref{U=E} and the remark which follows Equation \eqref{U=E} implies that From Equation \eqref{e=p}, the coefficient of $\frac{X^n}{n}$ in $-\log(U(-X))$ is equal to $p_n^G$.
 Now, we calculate the same coefficient using the product side of Equation \eqref{free}.